-The following have been identified as Ministerial directions and although referred to in the singular the direction was issued to all DHBs:
+The following have been identified as ministerial directions was issued to all DHBs:

-- the 2011 Eligibility Direction issued under s.32 of the NZ Public Health and Disability Act 2000 - the requirement to implement the New Zealand Business Number (NZBN) in key systems by Dec 2018, issued in May 2016 under s.107 of the Crown Entities Act - the direction to support a whole of government approach issued in April 2014 under s.107 of the Crown Entities Act.
-The three directions cover Procurement, ICT and Property and the former two apply to DHBs - the direction on the use of authentication services issued in July 2008, which continues to apply to all Crown agencies apart from those with sizeable ICT business transactions and investment specifically listed within the 2014 direction.
+- the 2011 Eligibility Direction issued under s.32 of the New Zealand Public Health and Disability Act 2000 - the requirement to implement the New Zealand Business Number (NZBN) in key systems by Dec 2018, issued in May 2016 under s.107 of the Crown Entities Act - the direction to support a whole of government approach issued in April 2014 under s.107 of the Crown Entities Act.
+The three directions cover Procurement, ICT and Property, the former two apply to DHBs - the direction on the use of authentication services issued in July 2008, which continues to apply to all Crown agencies apart from those with sizeable ICT business transactions and investment specifically listed within the 2014 direction - the direction to act consistently with the national-level plans and policies related to the Government response to the COVID-19 pandemic.